johna03analytics-coder/retailer-notebook-streamlit/README.md

 # retailer-notebook-streamlit
-Curated and cleaned Zara dataset from kaggle and produced a streamlit dashboard using it.
+Curated and cleaned retailer dataset from kaggle and produced a streamlit dashboard using it.

 ##Analyzed:
 - Identified best selling days